 Olga holds a bachelor’s in political science from U.C.
 San Diego and a master’s in humanities from Mount St. Mary’s University.
 She also enjoys singing in the San Francisco City Chorus and working on her graphic novel.

-Gabrielle graduated from the University of Southern California with a bachelor’s degree in political science and psychology and from the University of California Santa Barbara with a master’s of education.
+Gabby graduated from the University of Southern California with a bachelor’s degree in political science and psychology and from the University of California Santa Barbara with a master’s of education.